firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Running-Simulations/Running-a-Cluster-Simulation.rst

 Building target software
 ------------------------

-If you already built target software during the single-node tutorial, you can skip to the next part (Setting up the manager configuration).
-If you haven't followed the single-node tutorial, continue with this section.
+If you already built target software during the single-node getting started guide, you can skip to the next part (Setting up the manager configuration).
+If you haven't followed the single-node getting started guide, continue with this section.

 In these instructions, we'll assume that you want to boot the buildroot-based